peterlafferty/orchestra-walkthrough/walkthrough.md

 ## Orchestra Configuration Variables

-The following Airflow variables will need to be set.
+The following variables will need to be set in Airflow.

 Name  | Description
 ------- | --------